Immigration to Sweden: Employment disparities

 Sweden and the Netherlands have strong economies, but they have also the widest employment rate gaps between immigrants and non-immigrants of all OECD states.
-Before 163,000 asylum seekers that arrived in Sweden in 2015, the difference in employment rate was around 15% for those in between the ages of 15–64.
-For Swedes, 79% of this age group were employed while it was a mere 64% for foreign-born residents.
-When comparing native-born Swedes to non-EU immigrants, the employment gap between the two groups is even higher at 22.5%.
-This is in contrast with the U.S., where native-born Americans are around 2.5% more likely to be unemployed than immigrants.
+Before 163,000 asylum seekers that arrived in Sweden in 2015, the difference in employment rate was around 15 percent for those in between the ages of 15–64.
+For Swedes, 79% of this age group were employed while it was a mere 64 percent for foreign-born residents.
+When comparing native-born Swedes to non-EU immigrants, the employment gap between the two groups is even higher at 22.5 percent This is in contrast with the U.S., where native-born Americans are around 2.5 percent more likely to be unemployed than immigrants.

 There are a couple speculations as to why Sweden is an anomaly in these arenas.
 First of all, between 2003 and 2012, one fifth of the permanent migrants into Sweden were considered humanitarian migrants.
 This is a higher percentage than all other OECD countries and likely plays a role in the employment gaps as humanitarian migrants typically find it more difficult to integrate into OECD countries.
-Secondly, less than 5% of jobs in Sweden require only a primary education or less.
+Secondly, less than 5 percent of jobs in Sweden require only a primary education or less.

 Of the 163,000 asylum seekers in 2015, 500 were employed.
 Asylum seekers are, however, not automatically granted a work permit, with one third of working-age asylum seekers having received an exception to the work/residence permit requirement.

 The report "När blir utrikesfödda självförsörjande?" by Professor Johan Eklund and Lecturer Johan P. Larsson at the Swedish Entrepreneurship Forum shows that a majority of the foreign-born in Sweden during the period 1990 to 2016 have not become self-sufficient with respect to earnings.
 The results differ from the official statistics, which do not differentiate between part-time and full-time employment.
 Individuals of working age, 20–64 years, who achieve half of the median income were included, as this is defined as the lower limit for self-sufficiency.
 According to this study, the self-sufficiency of domestic-born Swedes was 73 percent in 2016, whereas the corresponding proportion for individuals born in Africa was 38 percent, and 36 percent for those born in the Middle East.
 The report pointed out that this measurement method still overestimates the degree of self-sufficiency of migrants, since it does not exclude jobs that are tax-financed through labor market initiatives which thus constitute a form of social security.